Imagine Campaign

 Leadership Development

-We’ll conduct a city-wide resident leadership program in collabortion with other nonprofits and community organizations that helps residents build positive relationships and lead change in their communities.
+We’ll conduct a city-wide resident leadership program in collaboration with other nonprofits and community organizations that helps more than 150 residents build positive relationships and lead change in their communities.

 Community Resources